jumpinjackie/forge-e33-mod/design/COLORLESS.md

 ```
 2C
 Creature - Nevron
-Other nevrons you control get +1/+1.
+Applies powerful to allies — Other nevrons you control get +1/+1.
+Applies rush to allies — Nevrons you control have haste.
 When this creature dies, target opponent creates a Lumina token.

 2/2